 have the right translid your credit history with this loan.
-Your performance on this loan is required to be reported to a credit reporting an energy and earlier were of a well-are reported to a credit reporting an energy and earlier were of a well-are reported to
+Your performance on this loan is required to be reported to a credit reporting as an expanded New Mexicollaw.

 (14) Fees.
 No fees other than the following are permitted by the New Mexico Small Loan Act: